Protect the world’s peace. Donate to support Ukraine

 Observe what distracts your child the most.
 For instance, is their attention drawn to bright posters above their workspace, too many colorful toys, or a smartphone within reach?
 Try making a list of these distractions and think about ways to eliminate them.
 This advice is also practical for adults.

-Children can't filter out noise like adults can, so you must create an appropriate atmosphere to increase your child's ability to focus.
-Avoid talking on the phone or watching TV when your child is doing something near you.
-As a parent, set a positive example for your child by establishing quiet time where you enjoy reading or working while your child is learning.
+Children can't filter out noise the way adults can, so you must create an appropriate atmosphere to help your child focus.
+Avoid talking on the phone or watching TV when your child is nearby.
+As a parent, set a positive example for your child by establishing a quiet time where you enjoy reading or working while your child is learning.
 Your example will inspire them to stay on task.

 "The more people stared at their phones, the more money these companies made.
 Period.
 The people in Silicon Valley did not want to design gadgets and websites that would dissolve people's attention spans.
 They often ban their own kids from using the sites and gadgets they design, and send them instead to tech-free Montessori schools." ― Johann Hari, 'Stolen Focus'